jfufff/piston/README.md

 ## ```Piston```
 ![badge](https://forthebadge.com/images/badges/license-mit.svg)
 \
-Piston is a free and open-source minecraft server plugin manager/software written in TypeScript
+Piston is a free and open-source minecraft server management plugin/software written in JavaScript
 \
 \
 To get started with piston, set up yourself a SpigotMC server and install the module [ScriptCraft](https://github.com/walterhiggins/ScriptCraft)